 The fuse box is located under the front access cover.
-If a fuse is blown, turn off the main switch and install a new fuse with specified amperage.
+If a fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
 Turn on the main switch.
-If the fuse blows again immediately, contact your dealer.
+If the fuse immediately blows again, contact your dealer.